1. Considering Certification

 - The current version of Project WILD was published in 2011.

 - The current version of Project Learning Tree was published in 2008.

 - Why can't I just order my own Project curriculum book?

 Project rules require individuals to be certified in order to receive the curriculum book.

 - How much do the Project Curriculum books cost?

-Each book costs $25, which is payable to KEEC after we order the book for you.
+Each book costs $25, which is payable to KEEC at the beginning of the course.